Females on the Autism Spectrum: The Lost Girls who are Hiding in Plain Sight

 What does it all mean?

-It means girls on the spectrum may be at a much higher risk of social burnout, anxiety and depression.
+Unidentified neurodivergent individuals are at a much higher risk of burnout, anxiety and depression.

 Consistent, tremendous amount of effort and careful considerations about every action is often required to maintain the mask.
 Many girls would hold it together throughout the day and let go of their masks and go into a meltdown at the end of the day when they are home – their safe place.